GracesGames/GracesGames.github.io/_posts/2017-07-23-Co-operation-Co-dependent.markdown

     <iframe width="560" height="315" src="https://www.youtube.com/embed/ttoEdCzgCxA" frameborder="0" allowfullscreen ></iframe>
 </DIV>

+##### Technology

-First a prototype was developed using [Unreal Engine 4][unreal-engine-4], but after determining the lack of two-player keyboard support, the switch to [Unity Engine][unity-3d] and C# was made.
-The newly released 2D support of Unity sped up the development process significantly, resulting in a gameplay prototype.
+The first prototype was developed using [Unreal Engine 4][unreal-engine-4], yet after determining the lack of two-player keyboard support, I switched to [Unity Engine][unity-3d] and C#.
+The newly released 2D support of Unity sped up the development process significantly, resulting in a gameplay prototype (version 0.1).
 After that, the game was polished for several iterations using the resources from [Kenney][kenney] and version 0.5 was created.

+##### Status

+After several iterations, Co-operation Co-dependent was released with Early Access status on [GameJolt][gamejolt-cooperation-codependent].
+While active development has stalled for now to focus on other projects, there are still improvements and ideas to be implemented in the future.

+##### Visuals

+The screenshots give a good indication of the progress:

 <DIV class="figure-block">
     <figure class="center-image">